 - Educate other pet owners about responsible pet ownership

-- Clearly show people how to recognize reputable and non-reputable sources and how to avoid heartache and expense
+- Clearly show people how to recognize reputable and non-reputable sources and how to avoid heartache and expense by sharing the information provided by Humane Canada™ on its web page.

 - Prevent adopters from perpetuating the non-reputable pet sourcing industry by referring them to known, recognized and reputable sources